spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/stnode.rst

 Scalar Nodes
 ************

-In addition, to the objects described above, there are the "scalar node" objects, which are created from multiple inheritance of `~roman_datamodels.stnode.TaggedScalarNode` and a scalar type.
+In addition to the objects described above, there are the "scalar node" objects, which are created from multiple inheritance of `~roman_datamodels.stnode.TaggedScalarNode` and a scalar type.
 These objects are used to represent the schemas under the ``tagged_scalars`` directory in RAD.
 Those schemas are used to decorate a few common scalar ``meta`` fields with additional information for the archive and sdp.
-Due to how the ``meta`` keyword is assembled (via multiple combiners), ASDF has a hard time traversing the schemas to look of this information.
+Due to how the ``meta`` keyword is assembled (via multiple combiners), ASDF has a hard time traversing the schemas to look for this information.
 Thus, these scalar nodes are tagged so that ASDF has a hook to find them without trying a recursive search of the schema files.
 If this issue is resolved in the future, or the metadata under ``meta`` is reorganized, then scalar node concept can be removed from the codebase.